lukaemon/mission-sae/README.md

 ## 0626
 Now that sink is in and settled.
 Back to think.
 2 thoughts emerge:
 1. Scaling SAE would be a great learning process.
-However, this is can't be the gpt2 moment of merch interp.
+However, this can't be the gpt2 moment of merch interp.
     - llama3 70b is trained with 15t tokens.
 It has 80 layers.
 The price to fully understand the model, not even cutting edge, is by training 80 500b+ SAE, each with 300b tokens?
 Fuck no.
     - Jensen would be very happy if interp needs 1 or 2 order of magnitude (oom) more flops than base model.
 No. We can do better.
     - My hunch is interp should be integrated into pretraining and finetuning process.
 It should be built in, not add on.